A very hearty hello to you all! As promised here is my list of tips for travelling.

 32. Find free things to do

-In every country or city there are free things to do, all you have to do is find them!
+In every country or city, there are free things to do, all you have to do is find them!
 Doing a bit of research on this before you go can be very useful, but also asking locals what they can suggest is a brilliant way of finding hidden gems – a vast majority of the time you’ll find that they are totally free!
 I have found most of the time they make for even better memories than the main attraction themselves!
-Often their are groups of students offering free walking tours for work experience or conservation sites that ask for a small donation or a thank you after you’re visit.
+Often there are groups of students offering free walking tours for work experience or conservation sites that ask for a small donation or a thank you after you’re visit.
 It’s a great way to see a place and you will meet so many new people because of it too.

 33. Take photos of yourself

 This is a bit of an obvious, but sometimes it is very easy to get wrapped up in taking pictures of your surroundings and not yourself or your group!
-At the end of the day it is fantastic to have all these wonderful pictures of this great land you are discovering, but there are pictures of these sights all over the internet and in books.
+At the end of the day, it is fantastic to have all these wonderful pictures of this great land you are discovering, but there are pictures of these sights all over the internet and in books.
 There will never be a chance again for you to have your picture taken in that amazing place on that awesome day!
-I have been to so many fantastic places and not taken any personal photos, because at the time I wasn’t there for that, but years later I have regret it and wished I had just asked someone to take a picture of me or my group.
+I have been to so many fantastic places and not taken any personal photos, because at the time I wasn’t there for that, but years later I have regretted it and wished I had just asked someone to take a picture of me or my group.
 So don’t be shy, take as many pictures of yourself on your amazing journey as possible.
 You’ll only ever have that exact experience once!